ohdsi-studies/PsmVsCm/README.md

 - For details on how to configurecreateConnectionDetails in your environment type this for help:
  ?createConnectionDetails
 - cdmDatabaseSchema should specify the schema name where your patient-level data in OMOP CDM format resides.
-Note that for SQL Server, this should include both the database and schema name, for example 'cdm_data.dbo'.
+Note that for Redshift, this should include the database name, for example 'cdm_data'.
 - oracleTempSchema should be used in Oracle to specify a schema where the user has write privileges for storing temporary tables.
 - cmDataFolder (created in the next step) specifies the location where data on the study population is stored
+- splitRatio specifies the percent of the study population to place in each subsample draw of each sample group
+- num_cohorts the number of subsample draws for the given sample group

 5. Download all of the scripts from the 'R and SQL' folder of this repository (found [here]( https://github.com/ohdsi-studies/EvaluatingCardinalityMatching/tree/master/R%20and%20SQL)) to your working directory.